-9. To explain that further.
-In this example, the most active time increment was between 12:00 - 12:30 on Friday.
+9. In the example above, the most active time increment was between 12:00 - 12:30 on Friday.
 This shows that the agent engaged in 13 touchpoints which now represents the benchmark of a 100% level of activity.

 10. However, on Thursday between 15:00 - 15:30, the agent only had 10 touchpoints.
 This then displays a lighter shade of purple and a 76% level of activity.

-12. This will allow you to pinpoint periods of time in which your agent has had noticeably high or low activity.
+12. This will allow you to pinpoint periods of time in which your Agent had noticeably high or low activity.

-14. To find a record of the tickets answered in this time increment simply scroll down your scorecard and click the graph next to the ‘Handled Tickets’ total for the week.
+14. To find a record of the tickets answered in this time increment simply scroll down your Scorecard and click the chart icon next to the ‘Handled Tickets’ total for the week.
 This will allow you to access your Drill-in feature.
-This provides a comprehensive overview of each agent’s activity in Zendesk.
+This provides a comprehensive overview of each Agent’s activity in Zendesk.